 For some teams, they can overcome weaknesses in relationship dynamics.
 But not all toxic work relationships are healed, and when they are not, they manifest somewhere.
 Patient care may be affected, a crucial team member leaves, staff illnesses and absences become frequent and more errors are committed.

-This is what happens when the focus is on completing what is written in a list: we get a false sense of accomplishment.
+This is what happens when the only focus is on completing what is written in a list: we get a false sense of accomplishment.

 Organizations should also develop evaluations for checklist use, not only for patient benefit, but also for team relationship dynamics.
 Did the use of checklists improve safety outcomes?
 Was it successful in preventing and reducing errors?
 Did it create undercurrents among team members?
 How did the staff work on accomplishing what is stated in the lists?